CMSgov/QHP-provider-formulary-APIs/index_document.md

 a scheme: either or both are valid for the purposes of the index document's URL.

-This standard does not provide guidance on the MIME media type the docuemnt shall be serve as.
+This standard does not provide guidance on the MIME media type the docuemnt shall be served as.
 According to RFC 4627, the media type for JSON text is `application/json`.

 Schema